Frequently Asked Questions

 *Keep belongings such as purses, cameras, etc. close to your person when walking

 *Keep vigilant when walking in crowded areas

 *Do not wear flashy jewelry that may attract unwanted attention

 In general, Cuba is a relatively inexpensive place to travel.
 On average we recommend a daily budget of roughly $100 per day, per person to cover non-covered items and meals, incidentals, etc. Bear in mind that this does not factor in purchases of items such as upscale artwork or premium cigars or rum, for which your cash outlays could vary.
 Plan on these items costing what you would pay when visiting other similar locales in the Caribbean.

-Cuba operates with a dual currency system – the Cuban peso (CUP) for the locals and the Cuban Convertible Peso (CUC) – or convertible – for foreign visitors.
-Neither is traded internationally, so you must purchase currency upon arrival in Cuba.
+Cuba uses the Cuban peso (CUP) the value of which varies.
+It is not traded internationally, so you must purchase currency upon arrival in Cuba.

-Other than small amounts for use as collectible items, It is illegal to take either CUC or CUP out of the country.
-Make sure you exchange your CUC$ for $US before going through passport control in Cuba.
+Other than small amounts for use as collectible items, It is illegal to take CUP out of the country so you are best off spending the currency in country when possible.

 Bottled water is recommended for consumption in all parts of Cuba unless you are in a facility, such as a hotel, that has a filtration system.
 We will provide bottled water for all expeditions.

 While Cuba boasts one of the best education systems in the world, English is not as common as you might expect based on your travel to other countries of the region.
 This is gradually changing, but as media and internet are limited, the average person does not have as much exposure to English as you might encounter elsewhere.
 With that said, Cubans are extremely helpful and curious, so a smile and some basic Spanish will go a long way in communicating with your hosts.